-All applicants must provide evidence that they have the necessary English language proficiency required for the Programme as demonstrated by a minimum of 12 credits at NCEA Level 2 in English.
+All applicants must provide evidence that they have the necessary English language proficiency required for the Programme as demonstrated by the equivalence of a minimum of 12 credits at NCEA Level 1 in English.

-International applicants and any Domestic applicant for whom English, Māori or NZ Sign is not their first language must also provide evidence that they have the necessary English language proficiency required for the Programme as described in NZQA Rules and on the Unitec English Language Requirements for International Students Web-page.
+International applicants and any Domestic applicant for whom English, Māori or NZ Sign is not their first language must also provide evidence that they have the necessary English language proficiency

-2. Paearu Kōwhiri Tukanga| Selection Criteria & Process
+2. Paearu Kōwhiri Tukangal Selection Criteria & Process